Help! My Child is Struggling with Reading

 • Reading is introduced with as few details as possible so that by Lesson 20, with only 8 sounds and a handful of sight words, the child is reading a book!
 The reason this is important is that getting kinesthetic learners reading right away will make sure they “get” what reading is, will provide them with success early on, and will fuel their motivation and engagement with reading.

-• Reading is taught showing children the big picture first, and then breaking words/language down into the necessary pieces (spelling and phonics) but all from within their learning strengths.
+• Reading is taught showing children the big picture first, and then breaking words/language down into the necessary pieces (spelling and phonics), but all from within their learning strengths.

-• Children will learn how they learn by using this different approach.
+• Children will discover how they learn by using this different approach.
 The reason this is so important is that long after they are reading well and are out of elementary school, they will be able to create their own helps and learning prompts.

 Using Easy-for-Me™ Teaching Kit 1 will take your children from zero to reading at a solid post-1st-grade level, all from a kinesthetic/visual approach that is designed especially for visual and kinesthetic learners.